11 Ways to Respond Effectively to Manipulative Apology Patterns

 How can I identify a manipulative apology pattern?

-Look for conditional language, lack of responsibility, overemphasis on the apologizer’s feelings, guilt-tripping, or using apologies to end conversations without addressing the issue.
+Look for conditional language, a lack of responsibility, an overemphasis on the apologiser’s feelings, guilt-tripping, or the use of apologies to end conversations without addressing the issue.

 Why do people show manipulative apology patterns?